Theme Ride Thursday: April is International Guitar Month

 Diablo Rojo, Rodrigo y Gabriela, 4:56, 136 bpm

-What are your guitar favorites and what do you like to do to those songs?
-Let us know in the comments.
-If I don’t already have them, I’ll add them to my playlists.
+🎵 What are your favorite guitar-driven songs to use in class?
+Drop them in the comments!
+If I don’t already have them, I’ll add them to the playlist.

 Leave a Reply